 Eight criteria determine whether a study satisfies this standard.
 All eight criteria are waived for impact estimates calculated using a reduced form model (in which the outcome is modeled as a function of the forcing variable, an indicator for being above or below the cutoff, and possibly other covariates, but the participation indicator is not included in the model).
-This type of model is analogous to an intent-to-treat (ITT) analysis in the context of RCTs.
+This type of model is analogous to an ITT analysis in the context of RCTs.18

-On p.
-14, the authors write "In practice, this often leads to bandwidth choices similar to those based on the optimal bandwidth for estimation of only the numerator of the RD estimate.
+17 Imbens and Kalyanaraman (2012, p.
+14) wrote, "In practice, this often leads to bandwidth choices similar to those based on the optimal bandwidth for estimation of only the numerator of the RD estimate.
 One may therefore simply wish to use the basic algorithm ignoring the fact that the regression discontinuity design is fuzzy."